Emails have disappeared from the mailbox

 - Another user has access to your mailbox

 Emails can be deleted by a user who, for some reason, has access to your mailbox: you may have forgotten to close your session on somebody else's device.
-To close the session, click Log out on all devices in the account menu.
+To close the session, click Log out from all devices in the account menu.
 You can also do this on the page Passports from the link Log out on all computers.

 Go to the session history log and check for any delete email operations.Restriction.
 The log stores about 2000 operations.
 If more than 2000 actions were performed after deleting emails, data on the delete operation will not be displayed in the log.